iridl/python-maproom-tuto/README.md

 The Tutorial reviews the following Lessons.
 To get started, after having installed conda, create the tutorial environment by running:

-`conda env create -f environment.yml`
+`conda create -n mr-tuto --file conda-osx-64.lock`

+(substituting osx or win for linux as appropriate)

 and then activate it.
 Discover Lesson 1 by running the application with: